Alexotieno1717/sales-reciepts/README..md

 - Open terminal command line then navigate to the root folder of the application.
 - Open `index.html` on your Browser.

-## Behaviour Driven Development

-1. Displays Form For Entering Date and Gender
-   - INPUT: "User's Birthdate Entered"
-   - INPUT: "User's Gender Entered"
-   - OUTPUT: "Displays User's Akan Name According to Submitted Date and Gender"
-2. Displays an Error Message if Date Input Left Blank
-   - INPUT: ""
-   - OUTPUT: "Displays Error Message"
-3. Displays an Error Message if Gender Not Chosen
-   - INPUT: ""
-   - OUTPUT: "Display an Error Message"
-4. Clears Form and Reset the Message on Click
-   - INPUT: "Click Reset Button"
-   - OUTPUT: "Clears and Resets the Form"

 ## Development
 <!-- Change -->